Skip to content

 Default: false

-If true then all consumers within the same group pushes received messages to own dispatching pipeline channel.
-Each channel has set thread count to ConsumerThreadCount value.
+If multiple consumers are within the same group, each consumer group pushes received messages to its own dispatching pipeline channel.
+Each channel has a thread count set to the ConsumerThreadCount value.

 [Obsolete] EnableConsumerPrefetch